mischa78/boxroom/README.md

     # config.action_mailer.default_url_options = { :host => 'localhost:3000' }

-Finally, you have to choose the address the emails will be sent from.
-You can do this by uncommenting and adjusting the following line:
+Lastly, you have to choose the address emails will be sent from.
+You can do this by uncommenting and adjusting the following:

     # ActionMailer::Base.default :from => 'Boxroom <yourname@yourdomain.com>'